 A minor is a set of courses within a well-defined subject.
 Academic departments and programs may offer minors and the requirements vary by department.
 A minor is at least 28 units, including at least 20 upper-division units.
 Visit TritonLink for a complete list of minors offered as well as instructions on how to declare a minor.

 Double majoring is becoming increasingly popular on campus, but is it right for you?
-Read this information to determine the best option for you.
+Review the Double Major requirements and meet with an ERC Academic Counselor to determine if a double major is a viable option.

 Undergraduate seminar courses are designed to let students explore subjects outside their primary academic interests and broaden their exposure to other intellectual pursuits.